brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 ]
 ```

+This solution helped speed up the redaction in two ways.
+First, the `re.compile` of the regex library which actually takes a lot of time to compile is taken out.
+Only the needed regular expressions are used to identify the sensitive data within text files.
+(Reducing the runtime by about 30 seconds)

-With these new and better implementations, there was no iteration through a list and redaction function was processing much faster.
-I was able to reduce the time from 67 seconds to a mere 1 second for a single file redaction with over 10k lines of records.
+Secondly, there was no iteration through a list and redaction engine is further optimized and thus processing much faster.
+This again reduces the runtime I was able to reduce the time from 67 seconds to a mere 1 second for a single file redaction with over 10k lines of records.

 ```bash
 pyredactkit.py ip_test.txt  1.74s user 0.13s system 124% cpu 1.504 total